amaankahmad/NHS_Handover_App_Backend/README.md

 # Object Oriented Design

 Our Object Oriented design structure is based off the key entities in the handover process and how they interact with each other.
 We made use of inheritance to create a pyramid class structure with increasing specialisation with depth.
-This project is divided into 8 classes, each corresponding to the object type required for our app, and are listed below.
+This project is divided into 8 classes, each corresponding to the object type required for our app.
+These classes are listed below.

 - Person